haskellguide/compose-module/README.md

 ## overview

+- introduction to a design pattern of type structure
 - this is a excercise in using types to describe things
-- modeling your computation as data types, composing data types together, rather than functions.
+- modeling your computation as data types, composing those data types together, rather than composition with functions.
-- if we compose two things is the result applicative?
+- final take away - if we compose two functors is the result applicative/monad?

 ## acknowledgments